aleygues/ec-assignment/README.md

-# Real time file processing
+# Real time file processing - GitHub - Bluemix

 This is an implementation of the real time file processing architecture on IBM Bluemix.
 This implementation track changes made on a GitHub repository (push events) and proccess automatically all markdown files (.md) found in the push in order to get them in HTML and TXT format.